-Since 1979, more than 68,000 students have received their certifications through the Department of Land & Natural Resources’s Hunter Education Program.
+Since 1979, more than 68,000 students have received their certifications through the Department of Land & Natural Resource’s Hunter Education Program.
 Over 2,000 students register and attend Hunter Education classes each year.
 Go Hunt allows hunters to manage their hunting profile, enroll in a class, view their class history, and request & print replacement certifications.

 Improved processes for DLNR staff